happypeter/LGCB/book/bash_intro.md

 ## What Is The Shell?
 When we speak of the command line, we are really referring to the shell.
-Shell is somethings called a "command interpreter".
-The shell is a program that takes keyboard commands and passes them to the operating system to carry out(funny are the names: _Shell_ on top of _Kernel_).
+Shell is something called a "command interpreter".
+The shell is a program that takes keyboard commands and passes them to the operating system to carry out(Funny are the names: _Shell_ on top of _Kernel_).
 Almost all Linux distributions supply a shell program from the GNU Project called __bash__, so does __ubuntu__.

 The name __bash__ is short for "Bourne Again SHell" a program written by Steve Bourne.